DestinationHome/Destination-Home-Online-French/README.md

 - If you see an a issue topic that has already **been documented** please refrain from creating another report/thread as this will cause confusion for the development team.

-# Contact Me!
+# Contactez-moi:

 <img width="1000" alt="GitHubNagatoBanner" src="https://user-images.githubusercontent.com/67494727/140847055-8fe6ecb6-dca3-4ce9-b660-98068356aaed.png">

-Have any questions about this release?
-Feel free to contact me at the following methods:
+Vous avez des questions sur ce communiqué?
+N'hésitez pas à me contacter par les moyens suivants:

   <p align="center">
     <a href="https://twitter.com/NagatoRevenge">